yukihito23/Exile_Scavenge/README.md

 >	       #include "dialogs\ExileScavengeUI.hpp"
 >	   };
 >
->      If you dont have any RscTitles class within your mission then just include the provided CfgDialogs.cpp in your missions description.ext.
+>      If you dont have any RscTitles class within your mission then just include the provided CfgDialogs.hpp in your missions description.ext.
 >
 >
-> 4. Merge the content of the provided CfgRemoteExec.cpp with your missions CfgRemoteExec class.
+> 4. Merge the content of the provided CfgRemoteExec.hpp with your missions CfgRemoteExec class.
 Normaly this class is inside your missions description.ext.
 >
 > So it looks like this for example:
 >